sageserpent-open/NTestCaseBuilder/README.markdown

 I'll also add in a filter function:

 		private static Boolean FilterOutThreeOrMoreConsecutiveIdenticalOperationKinds(
 			IDictionary<Int32, Tuple<Int32, Object>> testVariableIndexToLevelDictionary)
 		{
 			var testVariableIndices = testVariableIndexToLevelDictionary.Keys;

 			var numberOfTestVariables = testVariableIndices.Count;

 			var sortedTestVariableIndices = new Int32[numberOfTestVariables];

 			testVariableIndices.CopyTo(sortedTestVariableIndices, 0);

 			Array.Sort(sortedTestVariableIndices);

 			if (1 >= numberOfTestVariables)
 			{
 				return true;
 			}

 			var preceedingTestVariableIndexAndConsecutiveCount = Tuple.Create(sortedTestVariableIndices.First(), 1);

 			foreach (var index in Enumerable.Range(1, numberOfTestVariables - 1))
 			{
 				var testVariableIndex = sortedTestVariableIndices[index];

 				var preceedingTestVariableIndex = preceedingTestVariableIndexAndConsecutiveCount.Item1;

 				if (1 + preceedingTestVariableIndex == testVariableIndex
 					&&
 					testVariableIndexToLevelDictionary[preceedingTestVariableIndex].Item1 ==
 					testVariableIndexToLevelDictionary[testVariableIndex].Item1)
 				{
 					var consecutiveCount = preceedingTestVariableIndexAndConsecutiveCount.Item2;

 					if (2 == consecutiveCount)
 					{
 						return false;
 					}

 					preceedingTestVariableIndexAndConsecutiveCount =
 						Tuple.Create(testVariableIndex, 1 + consecutiveCount);
 				}
 				else
 				{
 					preceedingTestVariableIndexAndConsecutiveCount =
 						Tuple.Create(testVariableIndex, 1);
 				}
 			}

 			return true;
 		}

 What the filter function does is to vet potential test cases that NTestCaseBuilder is thinking about building up - if it returns 'true', NTestCaseBuilder will carry on as usual.
-When it returns 'false' though, NTestCaseBuilder reconsiders how to combine test levels from the test variables in such as way as to avoid the combination that failed the filter.
+When instead it returns 'false', NTestCaseBuilder is made to reconsider how to combine test levels from the test variables in such as way as to avoid the combination that failed the filter.

 Now, think about what I just said - this isn't simply a post-processor that scans through the generated test cases; rather this is way of telling the algorithm inside NTestCaseBuilder to reconsider its optimisation strategy for creating a minimal number of test cases - so the end sequence of test cases is still packed in an optimal sense, even if certain potential combinations were blocked by a filter.